 GCSE Subjects by Career Pathway

-Here is a clear framework for which additional subjects matter for each of the four elite career pathways:
+Here is a clear framework for which additional subjects matter for each of the four competitive career routes:

 Career Pathway Essential GCSEs Strongly Recommended Common Mistake